-What I’ve learned is that our personal and business success is directly connected to the quality of the relationship we have with ourselves.
-The more you believe in and trust yourself, the greater the risk you dare to take.
-And, with courage on your side and the inner critic firmly relegated to the naughty step, you’re free to dream really big and act even bigger without fear of recriminations or personal attack.
+What I’ve learned is that our business success is directly connected to the quality of the relationship we have with ourself.
+The more you believe in yourself, the greater the risk you dare to take.
+And, with courage on your side and the inner critic firmly relegated to the shadows, you’re free to dream big and act even bigger without fear of recrimination or personal attack.

 After years of living in fear of my own opinion – as well as the opinion of others – what a joy it is to no longer care.
 I can’t quite describe the freedom.
 And to think, I spent years hiding in the wings and even crying whenever I was asked to speak up.
 I would struggle to form words.

 The more we can detach from our inner critic, the more we also detach from the judgements of others, and the freer we are to achieve our dreams, both business and personal.

 And don’t waste time waiting til the day you deem yourself perfect.
 You’ll be waiting an eternity.
 If I had waited til I was “perfect” before I committed to any dream or action, I would still be sitting in my pokey bedroom mindlessly scrolling through Twitter and wondering why I exist.
 Instead, I was now hosting one of the biggest conferences in Turkey and introducing their 11th President – and I can’t even speak much Turkish nor pronounce his rather long name!
 Also – why were there so many men in black with guns?
 Seemed like if anyone was about to be shot, I’d be the first to go.
 And, yet, I soldiered on.